FORMAL PROGRAMS AND FIELDTRIP SCHEDULING

 Students learn what is required to create habitat for an animal.
 Includes a hike through the wetlands to look for various habitat components and study of how size and arrangement of components differ between species.

 Plant & Tree Identification (3rd Grade & Up):

 Students learn to identify common plants around the wetlands (Environmental Education Center) or common trees along the arboretum trail (Bradys Run Park).
 Wetland plants identification includes information on how these plants help us determine wetland boundaries.

 Stream Flow Calculations (6th Grade & Up):

 Students take measurements of a section of stream and then recorder how long it takes a float to pass between two points of the stream in order to calculate the volume of water flowing by them at a given second (cubic feet per second).
 This program requires students to get wet and also have an understanding of calculating averages and using basic formulas for volume and velocity.

 Students learn about how wetland scientists delineate wetlands, what functions wetlands provide for people and the environment, and how state and federal regulations help to protect wetlands.
 This program can help students learn more about potential careers in environmental science or engineering fields.

 Additional classes can be customized for the requirements of scouts, homeschool groups, 4-H clubs, and various other student organizations (both formal and informal).
-Please contact our Environmental Educator to discuss curriculum requirements and to schedule your visit to our facilities.
+Please contact our Environmental Educator to discuss curriculum requirements at least one month ahead of time.